K1selev/SQL/README.md

-# Day 07 - Piscine SQL
+# Day 08 - Piscine SQL

-## _Aggregated data is more informative, isn't it?_
+## _Isolation is one of ACID properties_

-Resume: Today you will see how to use specific OLAP constructions to get a "Value" from data.
+Resume: Today you will see how database works with transactions and isolation levels.

 ## Contents